CyberCookie/siegel/src/ui_build/README.md

         <b>run(config, runParams)</b> - creates webpack compiller and runs it to produce a bundle.
 Returns a promise which resolves with webpack compiller.
     </li>
     <li>
-        <b>getDevMiddlewares(config, webpackCompiller)</b> - creates an object with dev and hot middlewares using webpack compiller.
-These middlewares are passing into express dev server.
+        <b>getDevMiddlewares(config, webpackCompiller)</b> - returns an object with dev and hot middlewares using webpack compiller.
     </li>
 </ul>